needle-mirror/com.unity.cloud.gltfast/Documentation~/ProjectSetup.md

 *glTFast* has soft-dependencies on some [optional packages](installation.md#optional-packages).
 By not installing those packages you might be able to reduce your final build size, so consider doing that.

 For example, if you don't need PNG/Jpeg support (because you use only KTX&trade; 2.0 textures or no textures at all), you can disable the *Image Conversion* and *UnityWebRequestTexture* modules.

-## Performance Increase via Collections Package

-> [!CAUTION]
-> Don't apply this if your project or one of its packages (e.g. [Polyspatial 1.3]) has a dependency on [Collections] 1.4 or older.
-Unfortunately [Collections] version 1.5.0 introduced breaking changes that might lead to compiler errors otherwise.

-Projects running Editor version 2021 can increase the performance of certain low-level C# jobs by upgrading the [Collections] package to version 1.5.1 (or newer). *glTFast* then utilizes [IJobParallelForBatch] for increased loading speed.

-> [!NOTE]
-> Performance measurements showed that in Unity 2022 and later the Burst compiler has gotten so advanced that performance is excellent out-of-the-box and adjusting the [Collections] package versions makes little to no difference.

 ## Readable Mesh Data